 Read More: What is Disneybounding?

 Remember when we mentioned that it POURS at Disney sometimes?
 My kids take after me and hate having wet shoes.

-We always carry a Cotopaxi backpack (these Disney backpacks are cute too!).
-As soon as it starts raining I pull the slides out and we tuck away their shoes to stay dry.
+We always carry a Cotopaxi backpack.
+As soon as it starts raining I pull out the slides and we tuck away their shoes to stay dry.
 They don’t take up much room in the bag and it stops a lot of whining.
 Plus we’ll use the slides at pools and water parks too.